BEST UPGRADE WHEELS FOR RIM BRAKE ROAD BIKES – 2017

 Like many cyclists who are looking for a more comfortable ride, you may have recently put wider tires on the wheels that originally came with your bike or on ones you bought a few years ago.
 You may not realize that by doing so you probably made your bike slower and your handling worse.
-If you want the performance as well as the comfort most road cycling enthusiasts are looking for today, you’ll likely need a better and probably wider set of wheels.
+If you want the performance as well as the comfort most road cycling enthusiasts are looking for today, you’ll likely want a set of wider upgrade wheels.

 WHAT YOU NEED TO KNOW